-All of the equipment, such as specialty clothing, life vests, and the kayaks themselves, are provided by the company.
+All of the equipment, such as speciality clothing, life vests, and kayaks themselves, are provided by the company.

-Experience is required for some of the trips that are more technical, but there are many beginner friendly options, such as a half-day kayaking to the Glacier Grey.
+Experience is required for some of the trips that are more technical, but there are many beginner-friendly options, such as half-day kayaking to the Glacier Grey.